mattyb4/Cluster-Scout/README.md

 **AlphaFold structures** are downloaded from AlphaFold DB.
 The model version is encoded in each downloaded filename (e.g., `AF-P12345-F1-model_v6.cif`).
 AlphaFold DB v6 covers the full human proteome.

 **Input data files** (`PTMD_disease_associated_ptms.tsv`, `Cosmic_MutantCensus_v104_GRCh38.tsv`) are static files downloaded from PTMD and COSMIC.

+**Kinase predictions** are generated locally using the Kinase Library package and only computed for phosphorylation sites (Ser/Thr/Tyr).

+**AIUPred disorder scores** are computed locally using AIUPred, once per protein, for both general intrinsic disorder and binding-region disorder.

 **`ptm_diseases` is pan-cancer:** The `ptm_diseases` column in the output reflects which diseases the PTM site is associated with in PTMD.
 The nearby COSMIC mutations are pan-cancer and were not filtered by cancer type, so a nearby mutation appearing in the output does not imply it co-occurs in the same cancer type as the PTM disease association.